Wididit/Wididit-doc/server/clientapi.rst

         You must be authenticated.

-Perform a POST request to `/entry/<usermask>/`.
+Perform a POST request to `/entry/<userid>/`.
 All fields but `generator`, `title`, and `content` are optional.

 You cannot edit `id2`, `author`, `published` and `updated`.

 ..
 IMPORTANT::

-        For the moment, only posts to your own :ref:`usermask` is allowed.
+        For the moment, only posts to your own :ref:`userid` is allowed.

 Update an entry
 ---------------